-I’m a huge history buff and Mad Men fan, so the development of the advertising is quite interesting to me.
-It’s fun to see all the places where you can find the Coca-Cola logo.
-Coke pioneered the use of celebrities in advertising, coupons, premium items and even sports marketing.
+I’m a huge history buff and Mad Men fan, so advertising development interests me.
+Seeing all the places where you can find the Coca-Cola logo is fun.
+Coke pioneered the use of celebrities in advertising, coupons, premium items, famous polar bears, and even sports marketing.
 Don’t miss a stop in Milestones of Refreshment (for the history) or the Pop Culture Gallery (for the ads!)

 The company set up bottling plants around the world during WWII so soldiers could have a little taste of home.
 In the process, those men became ambassadors for the product internationally and when the war was over, the bottling plants stayed.
 Guests can view the modern bottling process in the Coke museum.